thomasgouveia/rik/docs/proposals/scheduler/README.md

 * Request workload update
 * Request workload deletion
 * Handle statistics & hardware informations from nodes
-* Lift up informations from nodes to controller
+* Forward informations from nodes to controller

 **Glossary:**
 * Node: A server of the cluster